 Best Theratronics maintains an inventory of radiation survey meters, radiation area monitors, and personal digital reading dosimeters.
 Monthly checks of these instruments are completed to ensure all radiation monitoring equipment are in good working condition and not past their calibration due dates.
-In 2019, all required equipment were maintained and made available in good working order.
+In 2020, all required equipment were maintained and made available in good working order.
 In the event that operational deficiencies were discovered, immediate repairs were completed to prevent potential health and safety issues.

-Preventative maintenance on production equipment is performed at regularly scheduled intervals determined by the usage, operation history, and manufactures' recommendations where available.
+Preventative maintenance on production equipment is performed at regularly scheduled intervals determined by the usage, operation history, and manufacturers' recommendations where available.
 Maintenance schedules are maintained for each piece of equipment and are reviewed quarterly for completeness.
-In 2019, there were no issues related to the operation of any of the manufacturing equipment.
+In 2020, there were no issues related to the operation of any of the manufacturing equipment.

-Best Theratronics assess its facility on an on-going basis through monthly Health & Safety audits, general review of the facility and as concerns are presented from employees.
-Due to employee concerns raised about the state of the facility's leaking roof, roof replacement initiated in 2018 and will continue into 2020.
-No other modifications to the facility were made in 2019.
+In addition, Best Theratronics assesses its facility on an on-going basis through monthly Health & Safety inspections, general review of the facility and as concerns are presented from employees.
+Roof replacement was completed in October 2020.
+No other modifications to the facility were made in 2020.